 13. Do classes that I transfer into Grand Valley affect my GPA?
 No, only classes completed at Grand Valley affect your GPA.
 How do I transfer credits from another school to Grand Valley?
 Request that an official transcript from the school be sent to the Registrar's Office, 1 Campus Drive, 150 Student Services, Allendale, MI 49401.
 Use the Course Equivalency Guide to determine how your course will transfer to Grand Valley.

 14. Where can I get a catalog or a course description?
 In order to provide the most current information, the Grand Valley catalog is online at www.gvsu.edu/catalog.
-The online catalog dates back to 2005-2006.
-Printed catalogs from 2000 to the present are also available at that link.
-If a course description prior to 2000 is needed, call the Registrar's Office at (616) 331-3327 or email email@example.com.
+The online catalog dates back to 2005-2006, printed catalogs are also available at this link.
+If a course description prior to what is available online is needed, call the Registrar's Office at (616) 331-3327 or email email@example.com.

 15. What is an advisor approval hold?
 How do I get it removed?
 Students whose cumulative GPA falls below 2.0 are required to meet with an advisor to develop a schedule for upcoming semesters.
 Once the student receives the advisor's approval (via a signature on a drop/add form), the hold will be lifted and the students will be able to register via myBanner.